-However the target tonnage for the start of this season, 1st November, is 10,970tonnes.
+However the target tonnage for the start of each season, 1st November may vary, as replenishment of some stores are related to shipping capacity and availability, however a minimum 11,000tonnes is considered reasonable.
 This equates to 28 continuous days supply at Winter Policy treatment levels.